lowcodecms/soluneo-cli/README.md

 - ```sol stop```
   - in installation directory

+- ```sol logs```
+  - in installation directory. display last 100 logs

 right now it is starting on port 80 - will be configurable in future.

+it might take a while the first time because the cli is downloading all server images. to see progress you can open another terminal window and check status with sol logs.

+it is save to perform ```sol install``` in existing installation directories. instance data will not be overwritten.

 # usage